demik/quack/README.md

 ### Supported mouse conversions:

-Quack support the following mouses:
+Quack support the following conversions:
 - ADB mouse to Macintosh 128/512/Plus
-- Bluetooth 4.0+ mouse to Macintosh 128/512/Plus
+- Bluetooth mouse to Macintosh 128/512/Plus

 ### Unsupported mouse conversions:

 - ADB mouse to Bluetooth LE host
-This is a work in project for now, it doesn't work with all mainstream operating systems.
+This is a work in progress for now, it doesn't work with all mainstream operating systems.

 ### Documentation